 - Getting under the skin of the turkey and applying the brine directly to the meat will make a tastier, moister turkey.
 If you’re only going to brine the skin, try and brine it for the full 72 hours.

-*The standard is 1 tablespoon of salt for every 5 pounds of turkey, but I like to go a little below that at 1 tablespoon of salt for every 6 lbs.
-So if you’re turkey is smaller adjust the amount of salt and herbs.
+*The standard is one tablespoon of salt for every 5 pounds of turkey, but I like to go a little below that at one tablespoon of salt for every 6 lbs.
+So if you’re turkey is smaller, adjust the amount of salt and herbs.

-Does it Matter Where I apply the Dry Brine Mixture?
+Does it Matter Where I Apply the Mixture?

 It does make a difference where you apply the dry brine.
 Separating the skin from the meat so that some of the dry brine can be rubbed directly on top of the meat (below the skin) will give you the best results.